BadriGau/Face-detection/README.md

 # Face-detection
-face-detection simple website with flask
+simple face detection using opencv,mediapipe and flask.